 Irish dance performed by children - image by Konmac

 Most of the people live in the eastern part of the country, mainly around the capital city Dublin.
-About 40% of the people live in and around Dublin.
+About 40% of the population in the Republic of Ireland live in and around Dublin.

 The biggest cities of Ireland are Dublin, Cork, Limerick and Galway.
-Dublin is the only city with more than 1 million inhabitants.
+Dublin is the only city with more than one million inhabitants.

 Ireland Facts for Kids | Economy